 This multi-use, sustainable recreation trail will connect the communities of Questa and Red River to the land, the water, and the people.
 The trail will enhance the quality of life for locals and visitors, attract and bolster tourism, and spur economic development in both communities.

 The idea for the trail along the Red River stems from the removal of mining infrastructure associated with the original MolyCorps Mine, now named Chevron Mine.
-As pipes from the mine site coming towards Questa are removed, that leaves a corridor that can be re-purposed as a recreational trail.
+The thought was that as pipes from the mine site coming towards Questa are removed, that leaves a corridor that can be re-purposed as a recreational trail.
+While that initial idea, planning teams quickly figured out that tailings pipelines have different priorities and needs than trail users, and while the planned alignment of the trail tries to use as much existing disturbance as possible, it follows a more natural and compelling path through the canyon.

 Public Planning